Building your home

 - resolving lapsed / expired building permits

-- provision of property information, such as flood, property and building approval certificates to solicitors, conveyancing agents, developers, builders and owners
+- provision of property information, relating to flood, property notices and orders and building approval certificates to solicitors, conveyancing agents, developers, builders and owners

-- receiving, recording and filing external building permits
+- receiving, recording and filing building permits from private building surveyors

-- providing building information such as archived plans and documents
+- providing building information including copies of archived plans and documents

 - receive and administer the security deposits/guarantees that are submitted with applications to re-erect houses

-Deciding whether to employ a builder or become an owner builder for your building works is a major decision when planning your works.
-The below information is provided to assist you with this decision.
+Deciding whether to employ a builder or become an owner builder for your building works is a major decision when planning your building works.
+The information below is provided to assist you with this decision.

 Being an owner builder

-Choosing to be an owner builder can be difficult, the below links may provide you with a better understanding of what this involves and assist you in making your decision.
+Before choosing to be an owner builder it is advised that owners check the attached link to the Victorian Building Authority (VBA) website, www.vba.vic.gov.au/consumers/owner-builders , The link may provide you with a better understanding of what being an owner-builder involves and assist you in making your decision.

-Where the value of works are over $16,000 (cost of works must include all material and labour at a commercial rate), an Owner Builder Certificate of Consent is required.
-An application form is available on the link - Victorian Building Authority - Owner builder.
-Please note this is not a Council form.
+Where the value of domestic building works carried out by an owner builder is over $16,000 (cost of works must include all material and labour at a commercial rate), an Owner Builder Certificate of Consent is required.
+An application form is available on the VBA website.

 Employing a builder

-It is important not to confuse planning permits with building permits.
-Building permits relate to the method of construction of a building or development.
+It is important to recognise the difference between planning permits and building permits.
+Building permits relate to the method of construction of a building or development, including structural, fire safety, health and amenity matters.

-Planning permits are legal documents giving permission for a land use or development, and may be required for all building work.
+Planning permits relates to the land use or development of land in a planning zone and may be required in addition to a building permit.
 If a planning permit is required, it must be issued before the building permit can be issued.
 A planning permit does not remove the need to obtain a building permit.

-Information can be obtained as to whether a proposed building or land is in an area declared as liable to flooding, uncontrolled overland drainage, termite infestation or bushfire in accordance with Building Regulation 326(2).
-This information can be obtained by completing a ‘Request for Building Information’.
+Information can be obtained as to whether a proposed building or land is in an area declared as liable to flooding, uncontrolled overland drainage, termite infestation or bushfire in accordance with Building Regulation 51(2).
+This information can be obtained by completing a ‘Request for Building Information and paying the relevant fee.

-All storm water collected from a lot must be discharged to a drain connected to the Council’s infrastructure often referred to ‘Storm water Legal Point of Discharge’.
-The legal point of discharge may be located in the road reserve or in an easement or point on the lot.
+All storm water collected from a lot must be discharged to a "Stormwater Legal Point of Discharge" specified by Council.
+The legal point of discharge may be located in the road reserve, in an easement or on site within the allotment boundaries so as not to cause a nuisance to neighbouring properties.

-Site drainage is the responsibility of property owners and should be installed by a licensed plumber.
+Site drainage is the responsibility of property owners and is required to be installed by a licensed plumber.

-To obtain more information regarding the location of the legal point of discharge, applicants are required to contact the Building Department.
+To obtain more information regarding the location of the legal point of discharge, applicants are required to contact the Councils Building Services.
+An application for legal point of discharge can be made using the following link:

 Dial before you dig